ErinZ1234567890/lecture_notes/18_testing_and_interfaces_intro.md

 In a general sense, an interface is a specification that defines how multiple entities interact.

-For example, the specification for an HDMI interface for a television or computer monitor would specify requirements for the physical connectector, the cable characteristics, and electrical characteristics (voltage, ground, signal rate, etc.).
+For example, the specification for an HDMI interface for a television or computer monitor would specify requirements for the physical connector, the cable characteristics, and electrical characteristics (voltage, ground, signal rate, etc.).

 ## Java Interfaces

-An interface in Java specifies the functions that must be implemented by a Java class that opts in and implements the interface.
+An interface in Java specifies the functions that must be implemented by a Java class that opts in and `implements` the interface.

 [From the Java tutorials:](https://docs.oracle.com/javase/tutorial/java/IandI/createinterface.html)